-We have invested significantly to capitalize on the current business environment through acquisitions, technology spending and the hiring of new brokers, salespeople and other front-office professionals.
+We have invested significantly to capitalize on the current business environment through acquisitions, technology spending and the hiring of new brokers, salespeople, managers and other front-office personnel.
 The business climate for these acquisitions has been competitive, and it is expected that these conditions will persist for the foreseeable future.
-We have been able to attract businesses and brokers, salespeople and other front-office professionals to our platform as we believe they recognize that we have the scale, technology, experience and expertise to succeed in the current business environment.
+We have been able to attract businesses and brokers, salespeople, managers and other front-office personnel to our platform as we believe they recognize that we have the scale, technology, experience and expertise to succeed in the current business environment.

-As of December 31, 2014, our front-office headcount was up by 20% year-over-year to 2,863 brokers, salespeople and other front-office professionals.
-This increase was primarily due in part to the acquisition of Cornish & Carey, ARA and R.P.
-Martin.
-For the year-ended 2014, average revenue generated per front-office employee increased 2% from a year ago to approximately \$629,000.
-The increase in overall company revenue per front-office employee was primarily driven by an increase in revenue per front-office employee in Real Estate Services, which increased over 20% from the prior period.
+As of December 31, 2015, our front-office headcount was up by 35% year-over-year to 3,855 brokers, salespeople, managers and other front-office personnel.
+This increase was primarily due to the acquisitions made throughout the year.
+For the year ended December 31, 2015, average revenue generated per front-office employee increased by 2% from a year ago to approximately \$638,000.
+The increase in overall company revenue per front-office employee was primarily driven by strong performance in our Real Estate Services business.
+BGC's average revenue per front office employee has historically declined year-over-year for the periods following significant headcount increases, because the additional brokers and salespeople generally achieve significantly higher productivity levels in their second year with the Company.

 The laws and regulations passed or proposed on both sides of the Atlantic concerning OTC trading seem likely to favor increased use of technology by all market participants, and are likely to accelerate the adoption of both hybrid and fully electronic trading.
 We believe these developments will favor the larger inter-dealer brokers over smaller, non-public inter-dealer brokers, as the smaller ones generally do not have the financial resources to invest the necessary amounts in technology.
-We believe this will lead to further consolidation in our industry, and thus further allow us to profitably grow our front-office headcount.
+We believe this will lead to further consolidation across the wholesale financial brokerage industry, and thus further allow us to profitably grow our front-office headcount.

-Since 2013, our acquisitions have included Sterling International Brokers Limited, HEAT Energy Group, Remate Lince and Cornish & Carey Commercial, ARA, and R.P Martin.
+Since 2013, our acquisitions have included Sterling International Brokers Limited, HEAT Energy Group, Remate Lince, Cornish & Carey Commercial, ARA, R.P.
+Martin, GFI, Excess Space, CFI, Steffner Commercial Real Estate, and CCR.

-During the year ended December 31, 2013, we acquired the business and certain assets of Sterling International Brokers Limited, a London-based financial brokerage firm specializing in Pound Sterling and other major currency transactions.
+During the year ended December 31, 2013, we acquired in our Financial Services business, the business and certain assets of Sterling International Brokers Limited, a London-based financial brokerage firm specializing in Pound Sterling and other major currency transactions.

-During 2014 in our Financial Services business we completed the following acquisitions, Remate Lince, the leading Mexican inter-dealer broker focusing on interest rate derivatives and fixed income; HEAT Energy Group, which specializes in East Coast U.S. power brokerage and; R.P.
-Martin a market-leading interdealer brokerage focusing on European interest rates and foreign exchange products.
+During 2014 we completed the following acquisitions in our Financial Services business: Remate Lince, the leading Mexican inter-dealer broker focusing on interest rate derivatives and fixed income; HEAT Energy Group, which specializes in East Coast U.S. power brokerage; and R.P.
+Martin, a market-leading interdealer brokerage focusing on European interest rates and foreign exchange products.
 We also continued to make key hires around the world.
 We expect these additions to increase to earnings per share going forward.
 These investments underscore BGC's ongoing commitment to make accretive acquisitions and profitably hire, and we are confident in our ability to utilize our capital to achieve strong revenue and earnings growth going forward.